The Olympic Experience Is Enormous, So Why Does the Media Make It Feel So Small?

 PYEONGCHANG, South Korea — The best way to describe being at the Olympics is that it's like going to see a new Star Wars movie for the first time.
 You've seen the old ones so many times that you have this idea of what they are and know what you want out of the new one.
 You want it to meet every one of those established benchmarks, because you want to feel like you're "watching a Star Wars movie."
 Then again, you want it to be different.
 But not too different.
 You want to be surprised, by the storylines, by the character development.

-When I touched down at Incheon National Airport a little less than 20 days ago, I had my expectations for what might be in store during these few weeks—but also the hope that things would deviate in interesting and memorable ways.
+When I touched down at Incheon International Airport a little less than 20 days ago, I had my expectations for what might be in store during these few weeks—but also the hope that things would deviate in interesting and memorable ways.

 I know I'm of a dying breed, carrying this emotional investment in the Olympics.
 I'm a young person, 22 years old, and it's no secret that the Games have had trouble capturing the attention of people like me.
 While the ratings are still solid, viewership among younger audiences has now declined in two straight Olympics.
 The U.S. team's underperforming in key sports surely hasn't helped.
 Medal favorites such as Nathan Chen and Mikaela Shiffrin failed to meet expectations, and the men's hockey team lacked in both success and, because of the NHL's mandate to keep its players out of the Games, star power.